Ali-Alghofaily/4-Servo-Motors-Sweep-Hold-Control-Arduino-Tinkercad-/README.md

-# 4-Servo-Motors-Sweep-Hold-Control-Arduino-Tinkercad-
-this Circuit is for my summer training task at Smart Methods

 # 4 Servo Motors Sweep & Hold Control (Arduino Tinkercad)

 This project demonstrates the control of 4 Micro Servo Motors using an Arduino Uno simulated on **Autodesk Tinkercad**.